dynamsoft-docs/document-normalizer-docs/programming/ios/release-notes/ios-1.md

 ### Fixed

-- Fixed a bug that document boundary might not be detected when scanning from the video streaming.
+- Fixed a bug where document boundary might not be detected when scanning from the video streaming.

 ## 1.0.20 (02/02/2023)

 ### Fixed

-- Fixed a bug that the colours of binarized images might be inverted when using [`LEM_MARGIN_BASED`]({{site.parameters}}reference/line-extraction-modes.html) mode for `LineExtractionModes`.
+- Fixed a bug where the colours of binarized images might be inverted when using [`LEM_MARGIN_BASED`]({{site.parameters}}reference/line-extraction-modes.html) mode for `LineExtractionModes`.
 - Fixed a bug where the normalized image may have black borders when setting [`ColourMode`]({{site.parameters}}reference/colour-mode.html) of `NormalizerParameter` to `ICM_BINARY`.

 ## 1.0.10 (09/29/2022)